 Mama’s Pizzeria

 Like we’ve said before, pizza shops can make great cheesesteaks.
 And despite being called a pizzeria, Mama’s doesn’t make any pizzas.
-From the outside, the fading sign and cracked parking lot have all the hallmarks of a business that has been around for a long time and is probably past its prime.
-Inside, you are immediately hit with the grease perfume endemic to all good steak shops.
+From the outside, the fading sign and cracked parking lot have all the hallmarks of a business that may be past its prime.
+Inside, you are immediately hit with the grease perfume particular to many good steak shops.

-Despite being tucked into an obscure corner of Montgomery County and only open for a few hours a week (mostly around late breakfast/early lunch time and never when you actually want a cheesesteak at night), Mama’s is worth the trip.
+Despite being tucked away in Bala Cynwyd and open limited hours (mostly around late breakfast/early lunch time and never when you actually want a cheesesteak at night), Mama’s is worth the trip.
 The cheesesteak comes with their own proprietary cheese blend and fat, fried onions.
-They chop the steak finer than anyone else in the city – it comes out minced (and is an acquired taste).
-Once the cheese is worked in, it is almost like a cheesy, ground beef.
-In terms of texture, it is definitely unique in the city.
-And it’s heavenly to eat!
+They chop the steak finer than anyone else in the city – it comes out minced and is an acquired tast).
+Once the cheese is worked in, it is almost like cheesy ground beef.
+We love it.

-They also lightly scoop their delicious rolls to fit more in.
-Yes, I realize scooping is one of those things that divides this city like almost nothing else, but it works here.
-Their chicken cheesesteak is also exceptional (perhaps #2 in the city behind only McNally’s).
+Mama’s also lightly scoops their delicious rolls to fit in more meat.
+I realize scooping is one of those things that divides this city like almost nothing else, but it works here.
+Their chicken cheesesteak is also exceptional (perhaps #2 only behind McNally’s).
 Tip: When they run out of rolls, they close.
-They post their limited hours online, but often close hours early!
-Located at 426 Belmont Ave in Bala Cynwyd.
+They post their hours online but often close early.

 Pizza Jawn

-Perhaps better known for one of the best pizzas in Philadelphia, Manayunk’s Pizza Jawn also serves up one of the best cheesesteaks in the city.
-While other places are better known and certainly more popular with tourists, locals know that pizza shops can serve up some amazing steaks.
-And Pizza Jawn delivers one of my favorites in the city!
-The only problem…it’s not on the regular menu and is only available as a special.
+Better known as makers of some of the best pizza in Philadelphia, Manayunk’s Pizza Jawn also serves up one of the best cheesesteaks.
+While other places may have a bigger name and are certainly more popular with tourists, locals know that pizza shops can serve up some amazing steaks.
+Pizza Jawn delivers one of my very favorites.
+The only problem is that it’s not on the regular menu and is only available as a special.
 If it were a regular item, this would be #1 on the list.

 Tony and Nick’s Steaks